jlcarr/LeetCode/README.md

 - **Memory**: 13.9 MB
 - **Solution**: Same as problem 198, just we can't have both the first and last house.
 So loop over the ability to keep one or the other.

+### Problem 216
+- **Name**: Combination Sum III
+- **Runtime**: 58 ms
+- **Memory**: 14.1 MB
+- **Solution**: We can use a simple DP over the triple of choices k remaining, n target remaining, and i number to consider adding.
+For cases where we add the number we can prepend to all sub-solution values.
+Memoization should help too.

 ### Problem 217
 - **Name**: Contains Duplicate
 - **Runtime**: 882 ms